Commitment + Clinical Leadership = Better Outcomes

 Furthermore, the quicker breast cancer is discovered, the sooner you or your loved one can start taking steps to help fight it.

-If you or a loved one experience any of these symptoms in the chest area, it’s important to consult a doctor about the possibility of breast cancer.
+If you or a loved one experiences any of these symptoms in the chest area, it’s important to consult a doctor about the possibility of breast cancer.
 Make sure you discuss your condition in detail and stay open to any other possibilities they may suggest.

 Women who get screened are more likely to Survive